yxlin/A_short_lession_of_confident_interval/README.md

-# A Note of Confident Interval
+# A Note of Confidence Interval for a Sample Mean